Skip to main content

 • Evaluation of the student?s learning must include a written component.
 Example, the student may write a research paper as part of the internship, write a summary describing how the internship experience met the stated competence requirement, or take a written test.
 The form of the written evaluation should be discussed between the student, site supervisor and faculty liaison before approval.
 However, evaluation of learning cannot consist of only site performance evaluation.

-• The faculty liaison, in the appropriate COM curriculum unit, is responsible for evaluating the academic or theoretical portion of the competence.
+• The faculty liaison, in the appropriate CBM curriculum unit, is responsible for evaluating the academic or theoretical portion of the competence.
 The implementation of this policy may vary by curriculum unit; for example, some curriculum unit coordinators may require a curriculum unit review of the written component prior to the evaluator signing the Learning Evaluation (LE) form.

-Examples of acceptable COM internships
+Examples of acceptable CBM internships

 • An internship could involve a "real or organization based" project from the student's employment site or volunteer involvement.